HigherOrderCO/Bend/GUIDE.md

 Since Bend is GC-free, we can express low memory footprint programs using `bend` or tail calls.
-For maximum possible performance, one should first create enough "parallel room" to fill all available cores, and then spend some time doing compute expensive, but less memory hungry, computations.
+For maximum possible performance, one should first create enough "parallel room" to fill all available cores, and then spend some time doing compute-heavy, but less memory-hungry, computations.
 For example, consider:

 ```python
 # given a shader, returns a square image